Download this policy brief (updated Oct. 2021; 4 pages; pdf)

 The oil and natural gas lying beneath our public lands belongs to us all.
 That’s why we require oil and gas companies to pay rents and royalties for what they extract.
-New Mexico uses this revenue to fund schools, hospitals, and other public infrastructure and the industry gets to sell the oil and gas for a profit.
-It’s a win-win, right?
+New Mexico uses this revenue to fund schools, hospitals, and other public infrastructure.

-It should be, but New Mexico’s school children are not getting their fair share of oil and gas revenues.
-That’s because the rental and royalty rates for drilling on federal lands are beyond outdated; some have not been revised in nearly a century.
+Unfortunately, New Mexico’s school children are not getting their fair share of oil and gas revenues.
+That’s because the rental and royalty rates for drilling on federal lands are beyond outdated – some have not been revised in over a century.
 Over time, our state has lost out on billions of dollars that could have been used for teacher raises, school materials, and supporting student success in the classroom.

 By the Numbers